 Missouri defines their memory care facilities as full-time care homes that offer services for people with Alzheimer’s disease or related dementia.
 Generally, these are called assisted living facilities or residential care facilities.
 Memory care may be an entire residence or a special, secure wing of their community.

-While assisted living and residential care must provide full-time security, supervision, and meals, their special care units for people with dementia go further.
-Among the requirements for memory care in Missouri is a full written disclosure, to anyone considering becoming a resident, which explains how its special care unit differs from the rest of the residence.
-This disclosure must include:
+While assisted living and residential care must provide full-time security, supervision, and meals, their special care units for people with dementia offer even more.
+Among the requirements for memory care in Missouri is a written disclosure to anyone considering becoming a resident.
+This must explain how its special care unit is different from regular assisted living.
+It also includes:

-– A philosophy and mission on fulfilling the needs of residents with dementia
+– Its philosophy and mission on fulfilling the needs of residents with dementia

-– The process for assessment and establishment of a care plan
+– The process for assessment and how it establishes an individualized care plan

 – Staff training

-– Architectural design features appropriate for people with dementia
+– Architectural design features that are dementia friendly

 – The types and frequency of activities